- 1 The North Face Thermoball Full Zip Jacket

 The North Face Thermoball is everything I look for in a travel jacket: warm, eco-friendly, water-repellent, and super compressible.
 The Thermoball insulation technology mimics goose down in that it traps heat within small air pockets to retain warmth.
 It's also incredibly lightweight, clocking in at just 10 ounces.

-Packable jackets are usually on the shorter side, which is why I was amazed at how compactly this long Nimbus Travel Parka squished down into its included stuff sack.
-This parka is water-repellent, and it has a removable hood to make it even more versatile.
+Packable jackets are usually on the shorter side, which is why I was amazed at how compactly this long Insulated Stretch Jacket squished down into its included stuff sack.
+This jacket is water-repellent, and it has a removable hood to make it even more versatile.
 It won't make you look like a shapeless lump, either, thanks to the chevron front, back filling pattern, and princess seams.

 Scottevest Trench Coat

 This is the one travel jacket I'd recommend wearing on the plane—because it can double as a carry-on bag thanks to its 18 hidden pockets.
 The wrinkle-resistant SCOTTeVEST trench coat has spots to hold your cords and keep them tangle-free, plus a weight management system to keep your back and neck from getting sore.